-management threat
+• management threat

-Supporting ethical provision 2.1D requires that the firm and each covered person is not involved in the decision-taking of an entity relevant to the engagement.
-Paragraph 5.167R of Section 5 of Part B of this Ethical Standard requires in accordance with the EU Audit Regulation that, in the case of a statutory audit of a public interest entity, non-audit services shall not be provided that involve playing any part in the management or decision-making of an audited entity.
-Some activities that may be undertaken by the firm or its staff may give rise to a threat of being involved in making decisions that are the responsibility of management.
-A threat to integrity, objectivity and independence also arises where the firm provides non-audit / additional services and. based on that work, management are required to make judgments and take decisions.
+A threat to integrity, objectivity and independence also arises where the firm provides non-audit / additional services and, based on that work, management are required to make judgments and take decisions.
 The persons conducting the service may become closely aligned with the views and interests of management and this may erode the distinction between the entity and the firm, in turn, impairing or calling into question the ability of the persons conducting an engagement to apply a proper degree of professional scepticism.
 The integrity and objectivity of the firm and covered persons could be adversely affected and their independence could be compromised.
+As a result, the provision of any service where it is probable that an objective, reasonable and informed third party would conclude that it would require the firm or any covered person to undertake a management role, or play any part in management decision making in an entity relevant to an engagement is prohibited, as the resulting threat to the independence of the firm and any covered persons is so great that it cannot be safeguarded.